anuket-project/anuket-specifications/CONTRIBUTING.md

 - PRs must only be created by a committer who has an issue assigned to him/her by the respective WSL.
 - PRs must only be created when there is an issue present and a decision to create a PR is made.
 A PR must reference the issue it is resolving into the description field.
 - One person only is allowed to edit a given PR (unless given permission to other committers).
-- One PR should only create/modify content within the scope of a single workstream.
+- A PR should only create/modify content within the scope of a single workstream.
+- A PR should only add/change content related to the issue associated with the PR

 <a name="approvals"></a>